gbook/nidbuploader/README.md

 **Zip the package** (Linux)

 QTCreator will create a directory called something like `build-NiDBUploader-Desktop_Qt_5_3_GCC_64bit_release`.
 The NiDBUploader binaries will be in there.
+The /opt/Qt/5.3 directory may be different.

     cp nidbuploader/NiDBUploader.sh build-NiDBUploader-Desktop_Qt_5_3_GCC_64bit_release
     cd build-NiDBUploader-Desktop_Qt_5_3_GCC_64bit_release